eduardoleao052/Transformer-from-scratch/README.md

 <details>
 <summary> <h3> Requirements </h3> </summary>

-- The required packages are listed in `recquirements.txt`.
+- The required packages are listed in `requirements.txt`.
 - The torch tensors make computation a little faster, and so are is used on the Transformer implementation.
 However, autograd is NOT used.
 All backpropagation is manually implemented.
 - The requirements can be installed on a virtual environment with the command:
 ```